 - Human resources

 - Communications with the press and media releases

 To submit a Freedom of Information request, or for further information regarding the Cambridgeshire and Peterborough NHS Foundation Trust Publication Scheme, please email the FOI Team at email@example.com or contact the team by post at the address below:

-The Trust publishes information in its Publication Scheme and its Disclosure Log.
+The Trust publishes information in its Publication Scheme, its Disclosure Log and a page of Frequently requested information.
 Before submitting a request, please check these pages to see if the information you seek has already been made available to you.

 Requests may be made by emailing firstname.lastname@example.org or by post to: